 Behavioural problems unrelated to intellectual impairment may be assessed using Table 5 - Mental Health Function, if there is a permanent mental health condition.

-For people with an autism spectrum disorder (ASD) or fetal alcohol syndrome (FAS) or fetal alcohol spectrum disorder (FASD) who do not have a meaningful IQ between 70 and 85 resulting in function impairment, Table 7 or Table 5 may be applied.
+For people with ASD or FASD who do not have a meaningful IQ between 70 and 85 resulting in function impairment, Table 7 – Brain Function may be applied.

-Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011 Table 5 - Mental Health Function, Table 9 - Intellectual Function
+Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2023 Table 5 – Mental Health Function, Table 7 – Brain Function, Table 9 - Intellectual Function

 Last reviewed: